-Born at Delhaven, Nova Scotia on 14 November 1879, son of Joseph H. Lyons (?-?) and Catherine Olivia Taylor (1856-1944), brother of Nellie Blanche Lyons, he was educated at Parrsboro, Nova Scotia, High School; Massachusetts Institute of Technology, Boston.
+Born at Delhaven, Nova Scotia on 14 November 1879, son of Joseph Harris Lyons (1853-?) and Catherine Olivia Taylor (1856-1944), brother of Nellie Blanche Lyons, he was educated at Parrsboro, Nova Scotia, High School; Massachusetts Institute of Technology, Boston.
 He taught manual training for two years in the College of St. Francis Xavier, Nova Scotia and one year in Lunenburg (High School), then was engaged in such various engineering works as wharf, freshwater and dam construction and railway location on Halifax and Eastern Railway in Nova Scotia.
 In 1910, he graduated in Civil Engineering, from Massachusetts Institute of Technology of Boston.

 On 31 December 1912, he married Susan Kent (1886-1966), with whom he had two children: Joseph Harvey Kent Lyons (1915-1994) and Catherine B. “Kay” Lyons (?-?, wife of M. S. Bowen).

 He died at Trail, British Columbia, at the home of his daughter, on 10 February 1965.

 Pioneers and Prominent People of Manitoba, Winnipeg: Canadian Publicity Company, 1925.